elratmacfat/testbench/README.md

 - C++ test library
 - One header file only
 - Private project (made public) with the intention of learning/improving.
-    - Do not think about using it in a production environment!
+    - Not meant to be used in a production environment.

-#### Output of a failed test
+#### Example output of a failed test

 ```
 Example Testbench